Science

 KS2

-In KS2, children build on their understanding of previous learning, but also explore new scientific concepts such as rocks, states of matter, electricity, forces and magnets, light, sound, evolution and inheritance and Earth and space.
+In KS2 children build on their understanding on the previous learning from EYFS and KS1 but they also explore new scientific concepts such as rocks, states of matter, electricity, forces and magnets, light, sound, evolution and inheritance as well as Earth and space.

-Pupils build on their knowledge of animals including humans, plants, and materials by increasing their extensive scientific vocabulary, adding to the scientific concepts and looking at processes with in the plant and human body such as describing pollination and the human circulatory system.
+Pupils build on their knowledge of animals including humans, plants, and materials and by increasing their extensive scientific vocabulary, adding to the scientific concepts and looking at processes with in the plant and human body such as describing photosynthesis and the human circulatory system.